uiua-lang/uiua/site/new_tutorial/Tacit Code.md

 ## A Motivating Example

-If an operation accesses arguments in a more complicated way, it may not be immediately obvious how to use the stack manipulation modifiers to implement it.
+If an operation accesses arguments in a more complicated way, it may not be immediately obvious how to use the argument manipulation modifiers to implement it.

 As a motivating example, let's attempt to implement the quadratic formula.
 Given numbers `a`, `b`, and `c`, the roots of the function `ax² + bx + c` can be found via the expression `(-b ± √(b² - 4ac)) / 2a`.